dmitryweiner/mini-chat-server/README.md

 | /message 	| /?chatId= get messages of specific chat                                                                                                        	| create message 	| edit message 	| delete message 	|

 ### How to authenticate
-Send POST /auth {nickname, password}
+Send POST /auth {nickname, password} .
-Cookie token=TOKEN will be set.
+Cookie "token=TOKEN" will be set.
 It is httpOnly cookie.
-All routes except POST /auth should be used with cookie token=TOKEN
+All routes except POST /auth should be used with cookie "token=TOKEN".

 ## API entities
 ### Auth